In this post, I will answer the question – what is a common indicator of a phishing attempt?

 How To Protect Yourself From Phishing Attacks

-By implementing proactive measures and practicing online safety, you can significantly reduce the risk of falling victim to phishing.
+By implementing proactive measures and practising online safety, you can significantly reduce the risk of falling victim to phishing.

 Here are some essential steps to safeguard yourself from phishing attacks: